bradhaas/TheCompendium/content/The Trollskull Team.md

 [Character Sheet](https://www.dndbeyond.com/characters/29207223)
 ### Key Abilities
 - **Telekenetic Shove**
--

 ## [[Tuferbop Lilli Timbers]]
 [Character Sheet](https://www.dndbeyond.com/characters/29269184)
 ### Key Abilities
 - **Stunning Strike**
-- **Sculpt Spells**: For a spell that affecets other creatures you can see - [Qis](Qisandoral%20Ofandrus.md) can choose a number of creatures equal to 1 + spells level, chosed creatures automatically succeed on saves and take no damage on a successful save
+- **Sculpt Spells**: For a spell that affecets other creatures you can see - [Qis](Qisandoral%20Ofandrus.md) can choose a number of creatures equal to 1 + spells level, chose creatures automatically succeed on saves and take no damage on a successful save
 - **Arcane Recovery**

 ## [Renear Neverember](Renear%20Neverember.md)